-For the 2012-13 academic year, Adams partnered with Downtown Neighborhood Connection to focus on sustainability projects.
-Some of the projects for Adams included weeding a local community garden, painting recycling bins to stand out in parks, and participating in a community clean up.
-The most successful and popular project for Adams, however, involved staffing an Easter Egg Hunt in the spring, and it earned N2N press coverage in the Sentinel.
+For the 2012-13 academic year, one of our first-year groups partnered with Downtown Neighborhood Connection to focus on sustainability projects.
+Some of the projects included weeding a local community garden, painting recycling bins to stand out in parks, and participating in a community clean up.
+Their most successful and popular project, however, involved staffing an Easter Egg Hunt in the spring, and it earned press coverage in the Sentinel.

-In Fall 2013, The Quads worked with Bosler Library running a homework helpers program.
+In Fall 2013, another group worked with Bosler Library running a homework helpers program.
 Later in the semester, volunteers also assisted elementary school children create canvases for the twelve days of Christmas that hung in the windows of the library after Thanksgiving.
-Adams volunteers served meals weekly at the Salvation Army and Drayer volunteers entertained the residents of Thornwald nursing home every Sunday.
+Volunteers from Adams Hall served meals weekly at the Salvation Army and Drayer volunteers entertained the residents of Thornwald nursing home every Sunday.

-Neighbors to Neighbors also hosted three all neighborhood events which brought together residents from Adams, Drayer and the Quads.
+First-year experience groups also hosted three all neighborhood events which brought together residents from each of the first-year residence halls.
 Early in the fall semester, students painted pumpkins which were then donated to residents of Thornwald nursing home to brighten their rooms.
 On Halloween, students dressed up and handed out candy to Carlisle residents in the library and on high street.
 Volunteers also hosted a family night at Stuart House, a transitional home for women and children.
 Some students made foot scrub with the moms while others played games like twister and kerplunk with the children.

-For the 2013-14 academic year, Adams is partnered with the Salvation Army; Drayer partnered with Thornwald, the local nursing home; and the Quads partnered with Bosler Children's Library.
+During the 2013-14 academic year, Adams Hall was partnered with the Salvation Army; Drayer partnered with Thornwald, the local nursing home; and the Quads partnered with Bosler Children's Library.